LiangHong95/GuideXP-S2/README.md

   * Configured Amazon Web Services (AWS) - Elastic Compute Cloud (EC2)
   * Configured Crazy Domains AU for DNS and domains
   * Configured nginx/uWSGI/Ubuntu

+**The output for this semester**

+This semester we will customize our system to support National Capital Exhibition.

+* Statement of work
+* Meeting minutes
+* Decision log
+* team activities
+* investigation in National Capital Exhibition
+* relfection
+* design of website

 <br />